What the Law Says

 If your blood alcohol concentration is equal to or over 80 mg of alcohol per 100 ml of blood (0.08)

-• Following a criminal conviction: revocation of your driver’s licence and imposition of conditions to meet to obtain a new licence
+- Following a criminal conviction: revocation of your driver’s licence and imposition of conditions you must meet to obtain a new licence

 If your blood alcohol concentration is equal to or over 160 mg of alcohol per 100 ml of blood (0.16)

-• Following a criminal conviction: revocation of your driver’s licence and imposition of conditions to meet to obtain a new licence
+- Following a criminal conviction: revocation of your driver’s licence and imposition of conditions you must meet to obtain a new licence

 Refusing to obey the orders of a peace officer

-• Following a criminal conviction: revocation of your driver’s licence and imposition of conditions to meet to obtain a new licence
+- Following a criminal conviction: revocation of your driver’s licence and imposition of conditions you must meet to obtain a new licence

-Zero alcohol for drivers under age 22, learner drivers and holders of a probationary licence
+Zero alcohol for drivers under age 22 (all licence classes), learner drivers and holders of a probationary licence (regardless of age)

 Zero Alcohol for Drivers of a Bus, Minibus, Taxi or Vehicle Comparable to a Taxi